simplic/documentation/support/Misc/Forms/forms.md

 ![ImportantListBinding](~/images/Forms/importantBindingList1.png)

-The user clicks in the Property "Columns" the button "..." and can add Columns to the Grid.
+Clicking on the "..." button for the property "Columns" the user can add columns to the grid.

 ![ListColumnCreateClick](~/images/Forms/listColumnCreateClick.png)